-To display information about your certificate and the certification authority (CA) certificate, use the show crypto ca certificates command in EXEC mode.
+To display information about your certificate and the certification authority (CA) certificate, use the show crypto ca certificates command.

+show crypto ca certificates

+Syntax Description This command has no keywor rds or arguments.

+Command Default None

+Command Modes XR EXEC

+Command History Release Modification

+Release 5.0.0 This command was introduced.

-To use this command, you must be in a user group associated with a task group that includes appropriate task IDs.
-If the user group assignment is preventing you from using a command, contact your AAA administrator for assistance.
+Usage Guidelines · · · ist be in a user group associated with a task group that includes appropriate task nent is preventing you from using a command, contact your AAA administrator

-Use the show crypto ca certificates command to display information about the following certificates:
+Use the show crypto ca certi ficates command to display information about the following certificates: